minio/docs/source/installation/deploy-minio-distributed.rst

 Homogeneous Node Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MinIO strongly recommends selecting a hardware configuration for all nodes in
+MinIO strongly recommends selecting substantially similar hardware
-the deployment.
-Ensure the hardware (CPU, memory, motherboard, storage adapters)
+configurations for all nodes in the deployment.
+Ensure the hardware (CPU,
-and software (operating system, kernel settings, system services) is consistent
+memory, motherboard, storage adapters) and software (operating system, kernel
-across all nodes.
+settings, system services) is consistent across all nodes.

-The deployment may exhibit unpredictable performance if nodes have heterogeneous
+Deployment may exhibit unpredictable performance if nodes have heterogeneous
 hardware or software configurations.
+Workloads that benefit from storing aged
+data on lower-cost hardware should instead deploy a dedicated "warm" or "cold"
+MinIO deployment and :ref:`transition <minio-lifecycle-management-transition>`
+data to that tier.

 Erasure Coding Parity
 ~~~~~~~~~~~~~~~~~~~~~